-Safe Driving Tips for the Labor Day Weekend in Massachusetts
+Safe Driving Tips for the Labor Day Weekend

 The people of Massachusetts love their holidays and Labor Day is no exception.
 The weather is still warm and (hopefully) sunny; the beaches and summer hotspots are still open; and it is one last chance to party before the fall swoops in with winter soon to follow.
 It sounds dramatic, but New Englanders know all too well what will be here in a few short months.
 The Labor Day weekend is a great opportunity to enjoy family and friends before school and football season get underway.